-ASEQ-EHAQ is contacted regularly by people who suffer from EMS.
-Similar symptoms are reported by people of all ages from Quebec, and from across Canada, on exposure to electrical and magnetic fields.
+ASEQ-EHAQ is contacted regularly by people who suffer from electromagnetic hypersensitivity (EHS).
+Similar symptoms are reported by people of all ages from Quebec, and from across Canada, on exposure to electromagnetic fields (EMF).

 The stories reported to us have common themes.
-For instance, it is a common occurrence that s are sent for psychiatric evaluation and counseling because most doctors do not understand the condition.
-This course of action does not resolve the condition and often leads to a lack of self esteem and a feeling of helplessness and hopelessness for the .
-Medications are sometimes prescribed, which may dull the , but the physical problems persist on exposure to electrical and magnetic fields.
+For instance, it is a common occurrence that sufferers are sent for psychiatric evaluation and counseling because most doctors do not understand the condition.
+This course of action does not resolve the condition and often leads to a lack of self-esteem and a feeling of helplessness and hopelessness for the afflicted persons.
+Medications are sometimes prescribed, which may somewhat dull the symptoms, but the physical problems persist on exposure to electromagnetic fields.

 Life takes on a downward spiral as the sufferer becomes ostracized from society – unable to work, visit places and carry out the activities that they loved doing, or maintain meaningful relationships with family and friends.

-From his letter it is evident that Swedish citizens suffering in this manner are accommodated, supported and respected.
-To read Dr. Johansson’s letter, please click here.
+From this medical standpoint, it is to be expected that Swedish citizens suffering in this manner are accommodated, supported and respected.

 What are Electromagnetic Fields?

-Electromagnetic fields, a combination of electrical and magnetic fields, are not visible.
+Electromagnetic fields (EMF), a combination of electrical and magnetic fields, are not visible.
 Electrical fields are the result of a difference in electrical potential (this can result in electrical shocks), while magnetic fields are associated with moving charges (i.e. an electrical current).
-They are envisioned as lines of force associated with electrical devices, appliances, electrical wiring, wifi emitters, cellular and cordless phones, power lines, etc.
+They are envisioned as lines of force associated with electrical installations/equipment and wireless technology.

-Our website carries information from various sources on EMF sensitivity/electrohypersensitivity.
-We have included links, books, videos, articles and solutions for affected individuals.
+Our website carries information from various sources on electromagnetic hypersensitivity (EHS).
+We have included, first and foremost, solutions for affected individuals, but also references and resources – links, articles, books and videos.
 Often, people who suffer from this condition cannot sit in front of a computer without getting ill and sometimes disabled.
-If you know of someone with this condition, please refer them to the website or print out information that they can read and/or, have them contact us for help.
+If you know of someone with this condition, please refer them to our website or print out information that they can read, and/or have them contact us for help.